Types of Workers’ Compensation Benefits in South Carolina

 Temporary total disability benefits can be paid until you are able to return to your normal job or your doctor declares that your condition has improved as much as it can with treatment, known as maximum medical improvement (MMI).
 Then it’s time to evaluate if you may have a permanent disability.
 Here’s an example of how TTD benefits can be calculated:

 If you can return to work in some capacity, but still haven’t completely recovered from an on-the-job injury, you may be eligible for permanent partial disability (PPD) benefits.

 In South Carolina, if you have a permanent disability, you may be eligible to receive up to two-thirds of your average weekly wage for a certain period of time.
 However, South Carolina law also applies a cap on the amount you can potentially receive based on which body part was injured.
-Work with an experienced workers’ comp lawyer to calculate potential PPD benefits for your claim.
+Enlist an experienced workers’ comp lawyer to help you calculate potential PPD benefits for your claim.

 After your doctor declares that you’ve reached MMI, you may then be evaluated for a permanent disability by the same treating physician.
 You may benefit from requesting an independent medical examination (IME) to determine if your disability is permanent.
 Your potential weekly lost wages benefit calculation can be greatly affected by the accuracy of your disability diagnosis, so consult with a South Carolina workers’ comp attorney about whether you should seek an IME.

 In this evaluation, the physician may assign a PPD, or impairment, rating that represents the percentage of disability for your injured body part.
 This PPD rating is then applied to a South Carolina-specific schedule which lists the number of weeks you may receive PPD benefits.
 The schedule, part of South Carolina law (Section 42-9-30), takes into account specific body parts and sets a number of weeks PPD can potentially be paid for these body parts.
 Here’s an example of how PPD benefits can be calculated: